Is There a Female Fig Wasp Stuck in My Teeth?

-3. It's also important not to get too bent out of shape over the possibility of accidently eating the occasional insect.
-Even with the use of modern pest control, insects partially contaminate most agricultural products upon harvest and on the way to market.
-From canned corn to curry paste, from premium coffee to peanut butter, most foods contain insects.
-For example, when tomato ketchup qualifies for the highest USDA grade standard possible, it's required to contain no more than 30 fruit fly eggs per every 100 grams (3.5 ounces) [source: North Carolina State University Department of Entomology].

-For some people, no amount of explaining is likely to suffice.
-Some vegetarians and vegans refuse to eat figs and fig products based on the possibility of insect content.
-The dead wasps in question, however, were just playing their vital ecological role.
-There are 900 species of fig wasp, and each is responsible for pollinating one or two species of fig plant.
-Without these tiny insects, there would be no figs — and vice versa.

-For more information on figs, wasps and other fascinating plant and insect relationships, check out the links on the next page.
+For more information on figs, wasps and other fascinating plant and insect relationships, check out the links below.

-Since then it has been amended:

-Is There a Female Fig Wasp Stuck in My Teeth?